-- The sum of an employee's age and number of years of full-time service equals 75 or more, upon retiring the employee may, with carrier approval, continue participation in the District medical insurance program for the employee and the employee's family. - Employees who are CalPERS members must be receiving benefits from CalPERS. - The retiree must agree to pay the District any amount of insurance premium that the District does not contribute. - When an employee who was hired prior to September 12, 2014 terminates employment with the District, is eligible and elects to continue participation in the District's medical insurance program and reaches the age of eligibility for Medicare, the employee may elect to receive a contribution from the District equal to one-third (1/3) of the amount provided in Article 26.3(b) except, however, if either the retiree or the retiree's spouse reached the age of eligibility for Medicare, but the other has not, the Districts contributions will be equal to one-half (1/2) of the amount provided for in Article 23.3(b) until both have reached the age of eligibility for Medicare.
-The District's contribution will be available through a qualified Health Reimbursement Account.
+- The sum of an employee's age and number of years of full-time service equals 75 or more, upon retiring the employee may, with carrier approval, continue participation in the District medical insurance program for the employee and the employee's family. - Employees who are CalPERS members must be receiving benefits from CalPERS. - The retiree must agree to pay the District any amount of insurance premium that the District does not contribute. - When an employee who was hired prior to September 12, 2014 terminates employment with the District, is eligible and elects to continue participation in the District's medical insurance program and reaches the age of eligibility for Medicare, the employee may elect to receive a contribution from the District equal to the amount provided in Table 26.
+Once they have reached the age of eligibility for Medicare, the District's contribution will be available through a qualified Health Reimbursement Account.
 Employees hired after September 12, 2014 will not be eligible for this contribution.